Instant Pot Salsa Chicken

 • Perfect for more than Southwest-inspired dishes.
 Try it on top of a salad or as a filling for an omelet.

-• You don’t have to use chicken breasts for this recipe.
+• You don’t have to use boneless skinless chicken breasts for this recipe.
+You can use pieces of chicken like chicken thighs.
 Just be sure to remove any chicken bones before cooking.

 • Salsa chicken stores well in the fridge for up to four days.
 Keep in the freezer for up to four months.